PlusLabNLP/DEAM/README.md

 ### 1. Parse conversations and get their AMRs
 In this step, first you need to have text-to-AMR and AMR-to-text models.
 Follow [amrlib](https://github.com/bjascob/amrlib) github page to download two finetuned T5 models 1) model_parse_t5-v0_1_0 as the text-to-AMR model and model_generate_t5-v0_1_0 as the AMR-to-text model.
 For your convinience, these models can be downloaded from [amr_models]().
 You need to place this folder in th root.
 We use the model_parse_t5-v0_1_0 model to parse the conversations and retrieve AMRs.
 You can download the input data from Topical\_chat and Persona\_chat datasets from [here](https://drive.google.com/drive/folders/1W5xfB3UwjYOB4AM7vCINXCe4LRO0RzPk).
-You needd to save this folder in the root.
+You needd to save this folder in the data directory.

 python utils/amr_parse_convs.py --path data/topical_persona/ --fname train